-Dunbar is a very small borough located in the state of Pennsylvania.
-With a population of 990 people and just one neighborhood, Dunbar is the 828th largest community in Pennsylvania.
+Dunbar is a tiny borough located in the state of Pennsylvania.
+With a population of 976 people and just one neighborhood, Dunbar is the 828th largest community in Pennsylvania.
 Dunbar has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Dunbar is a blue-collar town, with 37.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Dunbar, you'll notice that it is more blue-collar than most other communities in America.
+37.04% of Dunbar’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dunbar is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Dunbar who work in office and administrative support (12.14%), healthcare (8.85%), and sales jobs (6.58%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.17% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Dunbar telecommute to their jobs.
+Overall, about 9.17% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Dunbar is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Dunbar does not have a public transit system used by locals to get to and from work.

 The per capita income in Dunbar in 2022 was $27,720, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $110,880 for a family of four.
 However, Dunbar contains both very wealthy and poor people as well.